 - If you do create the garland ahead of time, do not place in a hot room like a garage.
 Heat will destroy the prettiness of the balloons and shrivel them.

 - Make sure to start early on the balloon garland.
-You could also do it the day before- using air the garland should last for 3-4 days.
+You could also do it the day before or several days before the part.
+Since there is no helium in the balloons only air – the garland should last for 3-4 days.
 Depending on the size of the garland it can hours to make.
 Ours took under 2 hours.
 We had 5 helpers doing the garland.

 Some of my cute helpers!